 Commercial holds are made from secret formulas, but you have two choices for resin: polyester or epoxy.
 Polyester is cheaper ($9/quart) and easier to find but contains styrene which is noxious at best and may be a carcinogen.
 You need to work in an area with LOTS of ventilation if you use polyester resin.
 Even working outside you may want to wear a respirator with organic vapor absorbing cartridges.

-Epoxy resin is about $20 a quart and you may have to go to a boating store to find it.
+Epoxy resin is about $50 a gallon on Amazon.com or you may have to go to a boating store to find it.
 Ask for fiberglass repair kits.
 The advantage of epoxy over polyester is that it doesn’t smell.
 It cures more slowly, overnight vs a couple hours.
 Epoxy is a tough adhesive, so pulling the mold off can be a bit of a chore.
 I tried a silicone mold release compound without much success.

 You also need sand, so buy a bag of general purpose or play sand from Home Depot or raid your kids’ sandbox at night.
 Watch out for the little pile in the corner where Mittens buried her poop.
 Whichever you do, make sure the sand is perfectly dry.